anup-a/miniface-http-server/README.md

 # MiniFace HTTP Server

 MiniFace HTTP Server is the minimal replica of facebook with custom socket server implementation, custom framework.
-It servers html pages using quik templating engine, and data is handled with sqlite.
+It serves html pages using quik templating engine, and data is handled with sqlite.

 *Note : This project is just to demonstrate minimal http server, and none of the techniques are scaled to their standard and efficient level.*